valtimo-platform/valtimo-documentation/using-valtimo/document/case-search.md

 # Case search

+Valtimo offers an extensive way of searching for cases.
+This page offers information on how case searches work and how they can be configured.

 ## Search field configuration file

 A search field configuration file can be added to the resource folder.
 These configurations files are automatically